-Hoffman Estates park board candidate Peter M. Smith is recommending the park district explore the possibility of using Cook County Forest Preserve property to accommodate some games in the district's popular soccer program.
-Park officials have sent an inquiry
+Hoffman Estates park board candidate Peter M. Smith is recommending the park district explore the possibility of using Cook County Forest Preserve property to accommodate some games in the district's popular soccer program popular soccer program.

 Park officials have sent an inquiry to forest preserve officials.
 Smith said using the land would "greatly eliminate the parking problem that will definitely happen if the soccer program is forced to use the neighborhood parks."